Camping Tours & Trips in California

 USA Road Trip- The Best of Cali

-Sophie, traveled in July
+Marta, traveled in June

 The 5-night adventure camps under California stars, from sites near Yosemite's El Capitan to coastal spots near Santa Cruz.
 Group meals come with valley views, while morning hikes lead to Vernal Falls and evening campfires glow under sequoia trees.

-No departure dates availableDuration 4 days Destinations Los Angeles, Santa Monica, Santa Margarita, Monterey, Santa Cruz, Half Moon Bay, San Francisco Age Range Ages 18-39 Operator G Adventures
+No departure dates availableDuration 9 days Destinations Los Angeles, Santa Monica, San Luis Obispo, Santa Margarita, Monterey, Santa Cruz, Half Moon Bay, San Francisco, Yosemite National Park Age Range Ages 18-39 Operator G Adventures

 What people love about Camping Tours in California